 In the basic NMT run\footnoteA{\url{https://github.com/Anon52MI4/oeis-alien/tree/master/run0}} ($\mathit{nmt}_0$), we are running the loop in a way that is most similar to the TNN run.
 In particular, the checking phase is interleaved with training a single NMT $\mathit{model}_0$, which is then used for the search phase, implemented as NMT inference using a wide beam search.
-As in the TNN experiment, we start with the initial random generation which yields 3771 solutions.
+As in the TNN experiment, we start with the initial random iteration which yields 3771 solutions.
 Then we run 100 iterations of the NMT-based learn-generate-check loop.

-\textbf{\textit{Training:}} We use a batch size of 512 and SGD with a learning rate of 1.0.
-In each iteration, we train on the latest set of solutions, initially for 12000 steps.
-From iteration 45, we increased the number of training steps to 14000 to adjust for the growing number of training examples).\footnoteA{This corresponds to 438 epochs in iter.
-3 where there are about 14k examples, 92 epochs in iter.
-44 (67k examples), 107 epochs in iter.
-45 (after switching to 14000 steps), and 76 epochs in iter.
-101 (81k examples).
+\paragraph{Training} We use a batch size of 512 and SGD with a learning rate of 1.0.
+In each iteration, we train on the latest set of solutions, for 12000 steps.
+From iteration 45, we increased the number of training steps to 14000 to adjust for the growing number of training examples.\footnoteA{This corresponds to 438 epochs in iteration 3 where there are about 14k examples, 92 epochs in iteration 44 (67k examples), 107 epochs in iteration 45 (after switching to 14000 steps), and 76 epochs in iteration 101 (81k examples).
 On one GPU (GTX1080 Ti, 12G RAM) the training takes on average 100m with 12000 steps and 130m with 14000 steps.} The bleu scores on small test and development sets are typically between 25 and 30.
-There is only one memory crash (iter.
-97).

-\textbf{\textit{Inference:}} We use two GPUs in parallel (splitting OEIS into two parts), each with a batch size of 32 and beam width 240.
+There is only one memory crash (iteration 97). \paragraph{Inference} We use two GPUs in parallel (splitting OEIS into two parts), each with a batch size of 32 and beam width 240.
 These values are determined experimentally, to load the GPUs efficiently without memory crashes.
 The parallelized inference time grows from 2 to 8 hours, increasing as the iterations invent longer examples, and the trained network and the beam search become less confident about when to stop decoding.
-Each inference phase yields $240 * 351663 = 84.4M$ program candidates that are then handed over to the checking phase. \paragraph{Checking} We use the hybrid checking mode (Section~\ref{sec:timeout}) parallelized over 18 CPUs.
+Each inference phase yields $240 \cdot 351663 = 84.4M$ program candidates that are then handed over to the checking phase. \paragraph{Checking} We use the hybrid checking mode (Section~\ref{sec:timeout}) parallelized over 18 CPUs.
 The checking time grows from about 2 minutes to about 8-10 minutes.
 This is negligible compared to the NMT training and inference times.
 The 100 iterations of this loop took about a month of real time, reaching 46707 solutions (Fig.~\ref{fig:allcummul}, nmt0).
 However, the increments drop below 200 (respectively 100) after iteration 37 (respectively 94).